Start9Labs/documentation/site/source/diy/diy-x86.rst

 Flash and Install embassyOS
 ---------------------------
 After building your hardware, you will need a copy of embassyOS.
-Head over to our :ref:`Flashing (x86_64) Guide <flashing-x86>` to complete your Start9 build.
+Head over to our :ref:`Flashing (x86_64) Guide <flashing-x86>` to complete your Start9 server build.